 The board is actively involved in oversight of risks that could affect the Company.
 Management is responsible for the day-to-day management of risks we face, while the board, as a whole and through its Audit Committee has responsibility for the oversight of risk management.
 The Audit Committee of our board of directors is charged by its charter with the responsibility to and does review and discuss the Company's policies and practices with respect to risk assessment and risk management at each of its regularly scheduled meetings, and to report to the board of directors various areas of risk, including credit, technology, regulatory, liquidity and operational, that should receive further attention and discussions among the board of directors and Company management.
-Our management practices relative thereto as required by the Audit Committee, and when requested by the Audit Committee, various areas of risk concerns and management practices relative thereto as required by the Audit Committee, and when requested by the board, including enterprise risk management which is the subject of oversight by the Audit Committee through presentations and discussions with the Company's management at each Audit Committee meeting.
-Additionally, at various regularly scheduled Audit Committee in addition to the discussions of enterprise risk management.
+Our management does present specifically to the Audit Committee, and the board of directors if requested by the Audit Committee, various areas of risk concerns and management practices relative thereto as required by the Audit Committee, and when requested by the board, including enterprise risk management which is the subject of oversight by the Audit Committee through presentations and discussions with the Company's management at each Audit Committee meeting.
+Additionally, at various regularly scheduled Audit Committee meetings, our management presents a particular area of risk, either independently as a result of its assessment of materiality or at the request of the Audit Committee in addition to the discussions of enterprise risk management.
 The Audit Committee works with management in assessing and addressing the Company's policies' strengths and weaknesses in each area presented or separately assessed.
 The full board of directors receives at each regularly scheduled meeting, and more often as necessary, a presentation from management of our operations, including presentations of liquidity and credit reports and risks.
 Upon request by the board of directors, representatives of management for the separate areas commit to and do subsequently or simultaneously provide additional information, revisions and explanations pertaining to their respective areas of management.